fxmartin/fxmartin.github.io/_posts/2016-08-29-how-to-setup-rpi-docker-swarm.md

 title: How to setup a Docker Swarm cluster with Raspberry Pi's
 author: FX
 ---
+*Update 27-sep-2016: Add instructions on auto-mounting and sharing USB key*

 I've been playing with [Raspberry Pis](https://en.wikipedia.org/wiki/Raspberry_Pi) for several years now.
 My very first one was a PI1+, from 2014.
 I also discovered [Docker](https://www.docker.com/) in 2015, after having used heavily virtual machines with [VMware Fusion](http://www.vmware.com/products/fusion.html) on my Mac and [Vagrant/Homestead](https://laravel.com/docs/5.3/homestead) for my pet project PHP/Laravel.

 I'm a strong believer of Docker and find it a natural successor of virtual machines.
 Docker has evolved extremely fast in the past 12 months, from [Docker Toolbox](https://docs.docker.com/machine/get-started/), which was relying on a virtual machine (Virtualbox or VMWare), to [Docker for Mac and Windows](https://docs.docker.com/docker-for-mac/docker-toolbox/), relying on native OS virtualization, [hyperkit](https://github.com/docker/HyperKit/) for MacOs and [Hyper-V](https://en.wikipedia.org/wiki/Hyper-V) for Windows and now [Swarm mode](https://docs.docker.com/engine/swarm/key-concepts/), which is a true revolution as far as deploying redundant high availability architecture is concerned.
 Read [MySQL on Docker: Introduction to Docker Swarm Mode and Multi-Host Networking](http://severalnines.com/blog/mysql-docker-introduction-docker-swarm-mode-and-multi-host-networking) if you're not convinced.